-Agora Tower is a high-rise luxury residential building under construction in the Xinyi District of Taipei, Taiwan.
+Agora Tower is a high-rise luxury residential building in the Xinyi District of Taipei, Taiwan.

-The green and twisting tower is designed by Paris-based Vincent Callebaut Architecture, which won the design competition for the project in November 2010.
-The building broke ground for construction in March 2013 and is scheduled to be completed by 2016.
+The green and twisting tower was designed by Paris-based Vincent Callebaut Architecture, which won the design competition for the project in November 2010.
+The building broke ground for construction in March 2013 and was completed in September 2017.

-Designed with the aim of achieving Leadership in Energy and Environmental Design (LEED) Gold certification, the 42,335m² building will accommodate rooftop clubhouses, a swimming pool, gym facilities, car parking floors and 42 luxury apartments.
+Designed with the aim of achieving Leadership in Energy and Environmental Design (LEED) Gold certification, the 42,335m² building accommodates rooftop clubhouses, a swimming pool, gym facilities, car parking floors and 42 luxury apartments.

 Design features of the double helix building

-The 20-storey Agora Tower is designed to resemble the double helix structure of DNA, with two helicoidal towers twisting around a fixed central core.
-The building will contain two or four apartments on each floor of the building.
+The 20-storey Agora Tower was designed to resemble the double helix structure of DNA, with two helicoidal towers twisting around a fixed central core.
+The building contains two or four apartments on each floor.

-Each 540m² apartment will be completely free of columns, providing spatial flexibility in terms of interior layout and partitioning inside.
+Each 540m² apartment is completely free of columns, providing spatial flexibility in terms of interior layout and partitioning inside.

-The residential tower will be surrounded by a mineral moat to protect the privacy of the residents.
+The residential tower is surrounded by a mineral moat to protect the privacy of the residents.
 The ground floor consists of a double-height lobby covered in transparent facades.

 The central core of the building accommodates two staircases, four high-speed elevators, one car elevator and two glazed sky garages at the entrance of each apartment.
 It also holds the vertical shafts for the main flows, which are covered by a huge bearing exoskeleton in reinforced steel.

-The landscaped basement car park will be built on the car park of the pre-existing Agora Garden hotel to minimise excavation and foundation costs.
-A circular light well will allow sunlight and fresh air to reach all the four basement levels and also naturally ventilate the connected swimming pools and fitness facilities.
+The landscaped basement car park was built on the car park of the pre-existing Agora Garden hotel to minimise excavation and foundation costs.
+A circular light well will allow sunlight and fresh air to reach all the four basement levels, as well as naturally ventilate the connected swimming pools and fitness facilities.

-Identical linear crystalline façades will cover all levels of the tower.
-These multilayer glass or double layer façades will be integrated with blinds to protect the apartments from the solar radiation in summers and reduce thermal loss during winters.
+Identical linear crystalline façades cover all levels of the tower.
+These multilayer glass or double layer façades are integrated with blinds to protect the apartments from the solar radiation in summers and reduce thermal loss during winters.

 The successive floors are twisted by 4.5° clockwise and are connected at both ends by two spiralling mega-columns coated in green walls.
 The double helix tower twists 90° in total from base to tip, rendering it a moving geometry that morphs its shape depending on which direction it is being viewed from.
 Its north-south elevation gives it a reverse pyramid shape, while its east-west elevation is shaped like a rhomboidal pyramid.